Open Thread: Buffalo Sabres vs. Pittsburgh Penguins (Preseason)

 Projected Sabres Roster:

+Note: the Sabres recalled Sean Malone from Rochester on Friday morning.
+Malone hasn’t played yet - he recently recovered from injury - so this is a good chance to get him some game action.
+Riley Sheahan is considered day-to-day with a muscular issue.

-Forwards: Anders Bjork, Brandon Biro, Peyton Krebs, Jack Quinn, Dylan Cozens, Vinnie Hinostroza, Linus Weissbach, Victor Olofsson, Tage Thompson, Rasmus Asplund, JJ Peterka, Brett Murray, Matt Savoie
+Forwards: Rasmus Asplund, Anders Bjork, Dylan Cozens, Zemgus Girgensons, Vinnie Hinostroza, Peyton Krebs, Sean Malone, Casey Mittelstadt, Victor Olofsson, JJ Peterka, Jack Quinn, Alex Tuch

-Defense: Jeremy Davies, Henri Jokiharju, Lawrence Pilut, Owen Power, Chase Priskie, Kale Clague, Ilya Lyubushkin
+Defense: Jacob Bryson, Kale Clague, Jeremy Davies, Casey Fitzgerald, Ilya Lyubushkin, Lawrence Pilut, Chase Priskie

 Projected Penguins Roster: